Skip to main content

 METHODS

-1. Peeled and cut the lotus into thick strips.
+1.Peeled and cut the lotus into thick strips.

-2. Boil water with white vinegar, then blanch the lotus root strips for 5 minutes, drain, and pat dry with a kitchen towel.
-Coat the lotus root with potato starch piece by piece.
+2.Coat the lotus root with potato starch piece by piece.
 Shake off the excess flour.

-4. Carefully add the coated lotus roots to the heated oil.
+3.Carefully add the coated lotus roots to the heated oil.
 To prevent the pan from being overcrowded, keep the lotus roots equally spaced out.
 They should be fried in heated oil to firm up for 15 to 20 seconds while being carefully stirred to prevent sticking.
 Fry them in hot oil for 5 to 6 minutes or until golden brown.

 5. Add butter to a heated wok over medium heat.
-Once the butter has melted, add the garlic, chilies, and curry leaves, and stir until the mixture is fragrant and the curry leaves are beginning to become slightly crispy.
+Once the butter has melted, add the chilies, and curry leaves, and stir until the mixture is fragrant and the curry leaves are beginning to become slightly crispy.
 Add the salted sauce, salted egg yolk crumbs, and sugar, and stir until the butter and salted egg are completely incorporated.
 Add the fried lotus root strips to the egg yolk mixture and stir over LOW HEAT until all the lotus root strips are thoroughly coated.
+ENJOY!!

 Hope you find this guide useful and enjoy these fried lotus roots with salted egg sauce to the fullest.
 Happy cooking!!